Skip to navigation Skip to main content Skip to footer

 For example, if you own a 50% share of your home, and the full market value of your home is £200,000 when the time comes to sell, the sale price will be 50% of £200,000, which is £100,000.

 Because of the importance of getting an accurate valuation on your Shared Ownership home when you come to sell, your valuation must be carried out by a RICS valuer rather than an estate agent.
-This will cost around £150, but your sale cannot proceed without this.
+Shared ownership guidance is set by Homes England, and states that all shared ownership homes must be valued independently.
+This is considered the fairest way to value the property.

 What happens if I don’t agree with the valuation?